nextpyp/pyp/docs/workshop/workshop_guide.rst

   * Download files

-    - In the **Post-Processing** block, go to the **Reconstruction** tab.
+    - In the :bdg-primary:`Post-processing` block, go to the **Reconstruction** tab.
 Click on the drop down menu **Select an MRC file to download**.
 Select the Full-Size Map.
 Your browser will download the post processed map as an MRC file.

     - We are using a pre-aligned, pre-cropped pdb file (5L93) so do not need to download this.
 For your experiments, you would download whatever model required.